 speaker

 Susan

 This is Susan again.
 Thanks for the question.
 I think there are a couple of things.
 One is that the tax market certainly includes both traditional tax equity and transferability has expanded that market.
-But the again with the safe harboring projects, not only for this year, but the years going forward, a lot of the a lot of the pipeline is already insulated from whatever from whatever may happen with changes in the tax bill.
-But again, that's viewed as an important component of the value of the energy tax credits and building out more and more clean energy projects on across the associations, utilities and other other groups.
+But the Again, with the safe harboring projects, not only for this year, but the years going forward, a lot of the pipeline is already insulated from whatever may happen with changes in the tax bill.
+But again, that's viewed as an important component of the value of the energy tax credits and building out more clean energy projects across states. the associations, utilities, and other groups.

 speaker

-Yeah, and I would I would also mention there's broad support for transferability by utilities, corporates.
-It's really worked very well and I think that broad support will go a long way.
+Yeah, and I would also mention there's broad support for transferability by utilities, corporates.
+It's really worked very well, and I think that broad support will go a long way.

 speaker

 Right, right.
-No, I think the concern is also how would the JCT even attribute any cost savings from removing that.
-But I guess that's a different question.
-And separately, just on the financing, could you just help us understand once you lock in drop down yields, do you lock in the cost of capital at the same time or or do you use the liquidity on hand to kind of manage that?
-I'm just trying to understand the if rates are volatile, then how do you manage that for the project you're dropping in the next quarter or two?
+No, I think the concern is also how would the JCT even attribute any cost savings from removing that, but I guess that's a different question.
+And separately, just on the financing, could you just help us understand once you lock in drop-down yields, do you lock in the cost of capital at the same time, or do you use the liquidity on hand to kind of manage that?
+I'm just trying to understand if rates are volatile, then how do you manage that for the projects you're dropping in the next quarter or two?
 Thanks.

+speaker